cisco-ie/tdm/doc/docs/dev/architecture/Database.md

 ```

 ### Search DataPaths per OS/Release/DataModelLanguage/DataModel
 This is a pretty hefty query if not used appropriately.
 Do not recommend searching just "bgp".
-This can use up to 32 GB of RAM, but has a relatively constant time-to-return window of 1-45 seconds compared to previous iterations of the query whose upper limits were ambiguously monstrous.
+This can use up to 32 GB of RAM, but has a relatively constant time-to-return window of 1-45 seconds compared to previous iterations of the query whose upper limits were indeterminate (never finished).

 #### Query
 ```